 Tel 0775 241 3223

 I started supporting Different Strokes in between work projects in 2003 and I applied and joined the group closest to where I live, in Tottenham.
 After a while, I became Secretary and worked with administrative tasks.
 Eventually I became Co-ordinator and had that role for 5 years.
 After that I felt it was time to stand down.
 My successor as Coordinator was Chris Addison, a former social worker.
-In due course I became the Secretary again.
+But she was unable to continue and in due course I became the Coordinator again.

 Coralie Dufour, Exercise tutor